 That’s it!
 Your id22 simply hooks up to the rack via the optical cable.

-Has an S/PDIF input which allows you to hook up your external hardware racks.
+- Has a S/PDIF input that allows you to hook up your external hardware racks.

 A good match would be: